Gudini108/Andersen-API-test-project/README.md

 ### How to lauch this project:

-you would need Python, preferably latest version and Docker Desktop.
+you would need Docker Desktop.

 #### Clone this repo and move to project main directory:
     git clone https://github.com/Gudini108/Andersen-API-test-project.git